khageswar9/khageswar9/README.md

 - 🔭 I’m currently working on Backend Development
 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on Linkedin
-- 🤔 I’m looking for help with developing AI skills..
+- 🤔 I’m looking for help with developing web apps..
 - 💬 Ask me about any MERN related stuff
 - 📫 How to reach me **khageswarojha52542@gmail.com**
 - 😄 Pronouns: He/His